nb-twy/ParkDirectories/README.md

 source ~/.bashrc
 ```

-Without any switches, _.install.sh_ will add the _pd_ command to the environment, place the Bash executable in your `$HOME` directory, and place the bootstrap code in the _.bashrc_ file.
+Without any switches, _install.sh_ will add the _pd_ command to the environment, place the Bash executable in your `$HOME` directory, and place the bootstrap code in the _.bashrc_ file.
 Installation is fast!
-Follow the instructions at the end of installation and run `source ~/.bashrc` or restart your terminal to bootstrap the command.
+Follow the instructions at the end of the installation and run `source ~/.bashrc` or restart your terminal to bootstrap the command.

 The first time you run _pd_ with any of its options (_e.g._ `pd -h` to see the help information), the data file (_.pd-data_ by default) will be created in the same directory as the executable.
 The command is not complicated, so just run `pd -h` to see all of the options in a quick view.